Best Google Business Profile Management Tools 2026

 Moz Local

-Best for: Local SEO and reputation management
+Best for: Local business visibility management

-Pricing: Lite: $20/mo ($16/mo billed yearly at $199/year); Preferred: $30/mo ($24/mo billed yearly at $299/year); Elite: $40/mo.
-Add-on pricing available for Listings AI ($14/mo or $119/yr) and Reviews AI ($10/mo or $69/yr).
+Pricing: Lite: $20/mo ($16/mo annually, billed yearly at $199); Preferred: $30/mo ($24/mo annually, billed yearly at $299); Elite: $40/mo.
+Add-on pricing also available for Listings AI and Reviews AI features.

 Key features: